mionova/100DaysOfCode-Challenge/README.md

 **Today's JavaScript Progress**: Mainly practiced writing conditions and ways to select and manipulate elements on the page (DOM basics).
 Solved the following challenges:

-1. Build a string conditionally from the properties of a provided random object.Then print that string to the page.
+1. Select an element with JavaScript and change its color on click
 2. Practice selecting DOM elements and listening for events.
+3. Build a string conditionally from the properties of a provided random object.Then print that string to the page.

 [View Work](https://github.com/mionova/100DaysOfCode-Challenge/tree/main/code/Day-013)

 ### Day 12 of 100

-**Date**: June 4rd, 2021
+**Date**: June 4th, 2021

 **Today's JavaScript Progress**: Lightweight practice with functions, arrays and random numbers.
 Used JavaScript to create a function that grabs a random number from an array.
 And then I called that function a couple of times to simulate a dice roll game between two players.